-On average, 50% of L&D organizations lack the analytic skills necessary to use the data available, so they need, so it is crucial that they’re given the right support to get the most out of their data.
-If you follow steps 1 through 3, you will have users them motivated, you have the software, and you’re asking the right questions — now you’ve got to push them and coach them.
-Figure out how they can work better, help them ask the right questions, and make sure they have the motivation and support they need to dig deep!
+On average, 50% of L&D organizations lack the analytic skills necessary to use the data available, so it is crucial that they’re given the right support to get the most out of their data.
+If you follow steps 1 through 3, you will have users motivated, you have the software, and you’re asking the right questions.
+Then, you’ve got to push them and coach them by figuring out how they can work better, helping them ask the right questions, and making sure they have the motivation and support they need to dig deep!

-Now you can begin your data-drive strategy - dig for gold!
+Now you can begin your data-driven strategy - dig for gold!
 Start tracking the right metrics, and gain actionable insights from that information.